 Facilitating the protection and restoration of species and ecosystems at risk on BC’s South Coast

-The SCCP provides specialized training workshops with an accredited professional on SEAR management and best practices for staff [and interested elected officials].
-The session modules cover an introduction to SARA, municipal responsibilities, how to identify priority South Coast species at risk and their critical habitat attributes and approaches for protecting and recovering species at risk and their habitat.
+Looking to increase capacity and expertise at the operational level?
+Beyond assitance with policy and bylaw development, the SCCP provides customizable training workshops on SEAR management and best practices for staff and elected officials.
+Session content includes an introduction to SARA, dialogue on municipal responsibilities, identification and best practices for priority South Coast species at risk found in/across respective municipalities, their critical habitat attributes and approaches for protecting and recovering species at risk and their habitat.

 Working with the SCCP provides a cost effective approach for local governments to benefit from the SCCP's expertise and assistance in dealing with species at risk and critical habitat conservation.
 Ultimately the goal is to have a consistent and committed approach to integrating species and ecosystems at risk in land use policies and practices.

 Aside from local governments, the Real Estate Foundation and Ducks Unlimited Canada, the SCCP has collaborated with other ENGO's on developing resources for local governments.
 The BC Wetlands Federation has been working on a complementary process with local governments.
 The outcomes of their work from 2013 can be access here.